mit-orcd/orcd-docs-edit/docs/running-jobs/application-analysis.md

 ### How to Run nvtop

 The principles of usage are very similar to that of [htop](#htop), and we will outline them here.
 First, ssh into the node on which you are running a job using a GPU (```ssh NODENAME```) and run ```nvtop```.
 You can refer to the htop section [above](#how-to-run-htop) for more details on finding the nodename as well as the ssh process.

+### Using nvtop

 After running nvtop, you will see your usage updating in real time.
 Below we show an example of using this to monitor the GPU usage of [RAG](https://orcd-docs.mit.edu/recipes/rag/).
 If you don't yet have a GPU application and would like to get a sense of how to use nvtop, RAG could be a good example to start with.

 ![](../images/application-analysis/nvtop-static.png)